 - 1. From the Service Call window, select the Transfer to Job button.
 The Transfer Service Costs to Job window opens. - 2.
-Select the transfer type radio button: - Transfer to Job Transfers the cost to the job. - Bill to Job Transfer the billing amount as cost to the job. - 3.
-Enter a Batch ID - 4.
+Select the transfer type radio button: - Transfer to Job Transfers the cost amount to the job. - Bill to Job Transfer the billing amount as a cost to the job. - 3.
+Enter a Batch ID. - 4.
 In the Job Cost Fields section, select an existing Job Number.
-The job information displays in the fields in this section. - 5.
+The job information is displayed in this section. - 5.
 In the Mapping section, if Job cost codes were set up for the selected division, they will display by default.
-(See Setting up mapping defaults for cost codes (page 110) for more information.)
+(See Setting Up Mapping Defaults for Cost Codes (page 110) above for more information.)
 Otherwise, use the lookup to select the Cost Code in Job Cost that you want to map to each Cost Category in Service Management.
-To transfer service cost category transactions to specific job cost codes, see Transaction Mapping (page 111) below. - 6.
-Select Transfer.
-Select Yes to the confirmation message to begin the transfer.
-If you select Clear and then Continue, the window will be completely cleared and any transaction mapping that you've done will be removed. - 7.
-When finished, if successful, you will receive a Transfer successfully completed message.
-Select OK.
-The General Posting Journal will be available to view or print.
-This report shows the GL transactions created because of the costs being moved.
-The call from which you moved costs is now marked as Closed.
+To transfer service cost category transactions to specific job cost codes, see Transaction Mapping (page 111) below.